departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v1/resource-guide.md

 <code>GET /nsg/search</code>

 Returns street data based on a query search across the NSG street_descriptor, locality_name, town_name and administrative_area.
 {: .govuk-body}

-#### Reinstatement type codes
-{: .govuk-heading-s}

-Below is a list of Reinstatement type codes currently supported by Street Manager, these codes correspond to the reinstatement_type_codes found in the [NSG specification](https://www.geoplace.co.uk/-/national-street-gazetteer-nsg-data-transfer-format-dtf-8-1-documents-released):
-{: .govuk-body}

-0 - This is currently mapped to reinstatement type code 5 for backward compatibility purposes, but this will be removed in a future version of Street Manager so we recommend providing reinstatement type code 5 (see below)
-1 - Carriageway type 1 (10 to 30 MSA)
-2 - Carriageway type 2 (2.5 to 10 MSA)
-3 - Carriageway type 3 (0.5 to 2.5 MSA)
-4 - Carriageway type 4 (up to 0.5 MSA)
-5 - Carriageway type 0 (30 to 125 MSA)
-6 - High Duty Footway
-7 - High Amenity Footway
-8 - Other Footways
-9 - Private Street – No definition information held by Street Authority 10 - Carriageway type 6 (over 125 MSA)
-{: .govuk-body}

 ### Party API